 Such a blend of cloud and data center environments in a nationally or globally distributed network of banking locations leads to decentralized, hybrid IT landscapes.

-To secure the data, cloud computing platforms have previously proposed cloud-based security with cloud-based key management.
+Cloud computing platforms have previously proposed cloud-based security with cloud-based key management to protect the data.
 But with this approach for hybrid- or multi-clouds, the bank immediately loses all ownership and control over keys and data.

 Some of the security risks in such hybrid architectures are highlighted and described in the article “Migrating Business-Critical Cryptography to the Cloud - Considerations for the Banking Sector”.